Skip to main content

 All of these arise from the same construction: hash functions + Bernoulli trials.
 We prove they’re all space-optimal for their respective problems and show how to systematically derive new structures.

 Sets are fundamental.
-But what if we can’t afford to store exact sets?
+But what if you can’t afford to store exact sets?
 This paper develops a complete statistical framework for approximate set operations.

 Bernoulli types provide a unified mathematical foundation for all of these.
-Instead of ad-hoc probabilistic structures, we get:
+Instead of ad-hoc probabilistic structures, you get:

 1. Composable abstractions with clear error semantics